-Procedures: In order to test the procurement practices of the SPLOST program, we obtained a copy of Board policy in regard to bids and procurements and held discussions with the business manager and documented our understanding of the process.
-We then reviewed the procurement process and related documents (including the contract) noting evidence that the Board approved the contract, that Procurement Services approved the contract, and that there were multiple bids as mandated by the procurement policies and procedures, for all sixteen (16) projects procured in the audit period with a value of \$200,000 or greater or that included purchases of individual items of \$20,000 or greater.
+Procedures: In order to test the procurement practices of the SPLOST program, we obtained a copy of Board policy in regard to bids and procurements and held discussions with the Business Manager and documented our understanding of the process.
+We then reviewed the procurement process and related documents (including the contract) noting evidence that the Board approved the contract, that Procurement Services approved the contract, and that there were multiple bids as mandated by the procurement policies and procedures for the nine projects tested during the audit.
+There were a total of ninety (90) projects for fiscal year ending 2023 and we tested 10% of the population by selecting projects with a value of \$200,000 or greater or that included purchases of individual items of \$20,000 or greater.